 The most beneficial use of AI is the combination of both a pathologist’s knowledge and AI’s accuracy and efficiency.
 In a validation study on AI assistance in mitotic count for identifying breast carcinoma, 87.5% of pathologists identified more mitoses with the assistance of an AI model, while 54.2% decreased the quantity of false positives (3).
 AI is set not to replace pathologists, but to supercharge them.

 Improved diagnostic accuracy is achieved with AI-assistance as bias and subjectivity are eliminated.
 AI systems analyze cases with 100% consistency.
 Reducing diagnostic error and misdiagnosis, while improving treatment accuracy with more detailed results, will result in direct cost savings due to greater precision.

 Not only does misdiagnosis cost lives, it is a significant financial burden on both patients and hospitals. $386,849 was identified as the average price of cost per claim in cases involving diagnostic error from a 25 year study in the US on malpractice.
 (4)

 According to a report, AI could account for up to $8 billion in annual savings for the U.S. healthcare economy by 2026 through more precise preliminary and automated image diagnosis.
 (5)

 4. Enhance staff satisfaction

 Better workload distribution can be achieved as pathologists spend less time on manual, repetitive tasks and more on assessing rare or complex cases that require a higher level of expertise and skills.
-The overall burden of rising caseloads is also alleviated with faster review times while the browser-based Aifoira platform enables flexible working.
+The overall burden of rising caseloads is also alleviated with faster review times while the browser-based Aiforia platform enables flexible working.